Artificial Intelligence Is Revolutionizing Patient Care

 Medical imaging is one of the doctors’ most valuable data to determine a patient’s condition.
 Data from computerized tomography (CT) scans, magnetic resonance imaging (MRI), mammography, and ultrasound, among others, can sometimes be complex.

 Complex data may take time to be interpreted and even risk misinterpretation.
 However, the use of AI by radiologists and pathologists is improving turnaround time since it can quickly recognize and identify image patterns.
 It also improves their accuracy and efficiency, minimizing patient wait times and costs.
+For patients seeking reliable diagnostic services, options like medical imaging in West Orange, NJ, or a local alternative provide access to cutting-edge technology and expertise, ensuring timely and accurate results.

 An excellent example of how AI is used in radiology is its application in automated tumor and organ segmentation during radiation.